Bellfalasch/frontend-forum/slides.md

 <v-clicks>

-* Before summer we did a trial on dev mode, with the help of 8 persons from 8 teams across Gjensidige
+* Before summer we did a trial on **dev mode**, with the help of 8 persons from 8 teams across Gjensidige
 * It was evaluated to not be an essential tool, but a helpful one, for some
 * So, not everyone using Figma needs it, but if you feel limited - request dev mode
 * These licences are for devs